-- Sennheiser HD 518.
+- Sennheiser HD 600.
 Good, open sound and a spacious soundstage.
-They're a viable and cheaper alternative to the HD 598, but they're not as well designed.
+They're a viable and cheaper alternative to the HD 650.
 See our review

-- AKG K701.
-Slightly better bass than the K702 but the audio cable is not replaceable.
+- AKG K702.
+Slightly better sound quality than the K701 and the audio cable is replaceable.
 See our review

 - Audio-Technica ATH-AD700X.
 Above average sound and unique design.
 They look and feel a bit cheap for their price.
 See our review

 - Bose SoundSport In-Ear.
 Comfortable and open in-ear fit.
 Lightweight and stable headphones for sports use, but they lack a lot of bass.
 See our review